mattermost/mattermost-developer-documentation/site/content/integrate/plugins/example-plugins.md

 ## Demo plugin

-To see a demonstration of all server-side hooks and webapp components, take a look at our [demo plugin](https://github.com/mattermost/mattermost-plugin-demo).
+To see a demonstration of all server-side hooks and webapp components, take a look at our {{< newtabref href="https://github.com/mattermost/mattermost-plugin-demo" title="demo plugin" >}}.

 ## Sample plugin

-To see a stripped down version of the demo plugin with just the build scripts and templates to get started, take a look at our [plugin starter template](https://github.com/mattermost/mattermost-plugin-starter-template).
+To see a stripped down version of the demo plugin with just the build scripts and templates to get started, take a look at our {{< newtabref href="https://github.com/mattermost/mattermost-plugin-starter-template" title="plugin starter template" >}}.

 ## Zoom

-The [Zoom plugin for Mattermost](https://github.com/mattermost/mattermost-plugin-zoom) adds UI elements that allow users to easily create and join Zoom meetings:
+The {{< newtabref href="https://github.com/mattermost/mattermost-plugin-zoom" title="Zoom plugin for Mattermost" >}} adds UI elements that allow users to easily create and join Zoom meetings:

 <img src="/img/extend/zoom-plugin-screenshot.png" width="445" height="295" />